-We want your first steps in yarn dyeing to be easy, and that means sticking with animal (protein) fibres for your at home yarn dyeing.
-While acrylics and cottons are great for quick and affordable knitting, these fibres don’t hold dye easily.
+We want your first steps in yarn dyeing to be easy, and that means sticking with animal (protein) fibers for your at home yarn dyeing.
+While acrylics and cottons are great for quick and affordable knitting, these fibers don’t hold dye easily.
 In contrast, alpaca, merino, wool, and mohair absorb dye really well.

 What can I dye yarn with?

 This is the fun bit.
-Choosing the colours!
+Choosing the colors!
 Did you know most of the ingredients you need for dyeing yarn can be found in your very own kitchen cupboard?
 (I know we were amazed too!)
-Kool-Aid, food colouring, certain leaves and flowers, and lots of fruit and veg make great yarn dyes and can give you brilliant colours.
+Kool-Aid, food coloring, certain leaves and flowers, and lots of fruit and veg make great yarn dyes and can give you brilliant colors.

 Yellow Onion Skins

-Yellow onion skins don’t need long to extract colour – these will be done giving pigment in about 30 minutes.
+Yellow onion skins don’t need long to extract color – these will be done giving pigment in about 30 minutes.
 It gives a gentle yellow-orange hue that shows up best on white yarns.

 Raspberries (pictured below, left)

 Raspberries should be pulped before steeping in water to extract color, and need to be strained out of the dye bath before you drop in your yarn.
 Raspberries give a truly gorgeous pastel pink hue.